Coding

 Variable types

-Generally speaking, everything is either a number or a string.
+Generally speaking, in Stata everything is either a number or a string.

 destring sample_number, replace